MP3 player with on-ear headphones and pre-loaded audio training guides.

 If you’re serious about swimming and don’t like frequently adjusting the fit, get them, they stay in place better than any other waterproof headphones out there.

-For a waterproof design that enables you to swim or workout with good sound quality, and great fit even underwater, FX-Sport VRX are the best on-ear headphones with MP3 you can get right now.
+For a waterproof design that enables you to swim or work out with good sound quality, and a great fit even underwater, FX-Sport VRX are worth checking out

 |Connection:||Onboard storage (8GB)|